guptaofficial17/Mailify/README.md

 - Advanced Outputs!

 # Credits
-- People who have helped me along the way, during this project
+(Below are People who have helped me along the way, during this project)

 - Bnja/Biitez
 - Plot